By-Laws

 3.2: Chapter Councilors

-Each Chapter Councilor will be provided with a copy of the document, Responsibilities of the ASLHS Chapter Councilor, as approved by the Board of Directors.
+Each chapter Councilor will be provided with a copy of the document, Responsibilities of the Chapter Councilor (included in the chapter toolkit), as approved by the Board of Directors.

 3.3: Members